 - Seasonal Adamah Alumni residential farm staff

 - Food from our farm: organic produce, milk from our goats, lacto-fermented pickles, jams, and more

 - Other food staples and kitchen supplies

 You will be asked to indicate the program fee amount you can pay on the online application when you apply for the Fellowship.

-Upon acceptance, you are asked to pay a $250 non-refundable deposit, which is due within two weeks of the date you accept a place in the program.
+Upon acceptance, you are asked to pay a $250 non-refundable deposit.
 We cannot reserve your place without the deposit.
-We will bill you for the balance due approximately eight weeks before the start of the Fellowship.
-Payment is required approximately six weeks before the start date.
+We will bill you for the balance due approximately three weeks before the start of the Fellowship.
+Payment is required approximately two weeks before the start date.

-If you cancel for any reason prior to six weeks before the start date of your Fellowship, you will receive a full refund minus the $250 deposit.
-If you cancel for any reason within six weeks of the start date of the Fellowship, there is no refund.
+If you cancel for any reason in the two weeks before the start date of your Fellowship, you will receive a full refund minus the $250 deposit.

 In the event that we have to cancel due to COVID-19 related health concerns, you will receive a full refund.